-Please find below a list of some of the activities (talks, seminars, workshops, etc.) carried out at our center during the last five years.
+Please find below a list of some of the activities (talks, seminars, workshops, etc.) carried out at our center during the last seven years.

 - June, 5, International workshop: AGENCY, COGNITION, AND THE ENVIRONMENT: NEW TRENDS IN ECOLOGICAL PSYCHOLOGY

 - May 22, Fundamentals of IAS-Research Seminars 2018.
 Seminar 6 (Run by Antonio Casado): Health and autonomy in medical and bioethical contexts